remember2hydrate/civic-bike-insight-challenge/README.md

 # civic-bike-data-challenge
-This project simulates delivering an end-to-end cloud data solution for a public sector client (e.g., Copenhagen municipality), meeting a Senior Data Engineer job description expectations.
+Simulated delivery of a cloud data platform for a public sector client (e.g., Copenhagen Municipality), aligned with Senior Data Engineer job expectations.

 ## Stack